zkonduit/ezkl-docs/Tutorials/CryptoIdol/backend.md

 This is part 3 of our tutorial on building the [Cryptoidol](https://cryptoidol.tech) demo app; check out the [backend](https://github.com/zkonduit/cryptoidol) and [frontend](https://github.com/zkonduit/cryptoidol-frontend).

+Setting up the proving server is very involved.
+Perhaps you have better things to do and would prefer a hosted service that computes proofs for your application.
+We now offer a managed service, ezkl hub, which takes care of all this work.

+[Click here](https://mmycoj5vy74.typeform.com/to/Z2aikKUt) to join the waiting list and try out ezkl hub.

 # Overview

 So you have trained the model and obtained the public key and verifier key.
 There’s a new problem: how are you going to serve the proofs to your users?